Sh0ts12/My-Python-Projects/README.md

 - The reflection system of the bullet:

-- More comprehensive level design editing inerface
+- More comprehensive level design editing interface